ls1intum/Athena-CoFee/README.md

 ## Basic Usage

+### Running with Docker

 Using the `docker-compose.yml` file included in the root directory of the repository is the easiest way to start Athene.

 The execution of

 ```
 docker-compose up -d
 ```

-will automatically build and start the Load-balancer, Segmentation, the Embedding and the Clustering component (The `-d` parameter will run containers in the background).
+will automatically build and start the Load-balancer, Segmentation, the Embedding and the Clustering component (The `-d` parameter will run containers in the background, omit it to directly see outputs).
-By default, a traefik-container will manage API-Endpoints and expose them on port 80 (default HTTP-port).
-The following API-routes are available after start:

--   [http://localhost/submit](http://localhost/submit) - For Artemis to submit a job to the load-balancer
--   [http://localhost/queueStatus](http://localhost/queueStatus) - To monitor the queue status of the load balancer
--   [http://localhost/getTask](http://localhost/getTask) - For the computation components to query tasks from the load balancer
--   [http://localhost/sendTaskResult](http://localhost/sendTaskResult) - For the computation components to send back results to the load balancer
--   [http://localhost/upload](http://localhost/upload) - For Artemis to upload course material
--   [http://localhost/tracking](http://localhost/tracking) - For Artemis to access tracking functionality
--   [http://localhost/feedback_consistency](http://localhost/feedback_consistency) - For Artemis to access feedback_consistency functionality

-Traefik provides a dashboard to monitor the status of underlying components.
-This dashboard is available on [http://localhost:9081/dashboard](http://localhost:9081/dashboard) by default.
+The first time you start Athene, it will take a while to download all required images and build the components.

 For testing and development purposes, a single component can be re-built using e.g.